DeepUVaasa/Combustion-GAN/ISCP/README.md

 bash run_iscp.sh
 ``

 The reconstructed samples can be found in ./experiments/iscp/output/CombustionGAN/iscp/test/ folder.
-The residue between the input test data and the reconstructed data will be in the same folder.
+The reconstruction error between the input test data and the reconstructed data will be in the same folder.

 # Training
 If you want to train your own model, open the run_iscp.sh file and replace the "test=1" to "test=0".
 Save the file and run the following command in the terminal: